Quitch/Queller-AI/README.md

 # MAP NOTES

 The spawn the AI starts in and the profile used can make a big difference, even for symmetrical 1v1s.
 If you find the AI too easy on a map, try a different spawn point for it.

-And don't use Bedlam, the AI's forces can't path find on this map.
+And don't use Bedlam, the AI's forces can't pathfind on this map.

 Be sure to follow the recommended number of players for any map.